BenjaminEngelman/ADA-Project/README.md

 # Contribution

-Soner: Descriptive analysis of demographic data and coupons, Demogrpahic analysis, data story
+Soner: Cleaning and descriptive analysis of demographic data and coupons, demogrpahic analysis, data story

 Thomas: Descriptive analysis and preprocessing of products, statistics, comenting of the resutls of the notebook

-Benjamin: Descriptive analysis of Transaction data, Group comparison analysis, Interactive plots for the data story
+Benjamin: Cleaning and descriptive analysis of Transaction data, Group comparison analysis, Interactive plots for the data story

-David: Descriptive analysis of Transaction data, Time analysis, data story
+David: Cleaning and descriptive analysis of Transaction data, Time analysis, data story